Last Updated on : 2022-02-17 05:43:44download

 or a negative number.roomLevel

-: the area level.
-1
+: The area level, with 1

-indicates the top level.
+being the top level.

 currentAreaId